overnice/homepage-next/static/en/case/nimiq-rock-the-boat.md

 ---
 title: Rock the boat
 abstract: "How to promote <strong>Nimiq</strong> at a no logo/no sponsor conference?
-With a huge floating banner, weatherproof marketeers and a designated onboarding app obviously."
+With a huge floating banner, weatherproof marketeers and a designated onboarding app, obviously."
 tags:
   - concept
   - user experience and interface